bcamargogui/commercetools-magic/README.md

 This repository contains all the necessary components to create and deploy a functioning example of integrating commercetools Composable Commerce with OpenAI.
 Including:
 - commercetools configuration
   - Product Type (includes attributes to prompt OpenAI with keywords and tone for product description context)
-  - Product States and Transitions (identify and automate products which are ready for a generated desription)
+  - Product States and Transitions (identify and automate products which are ready for a generated description)
-  - Subscription (automates the call to the processing )
+  - Subscription (automates the call to the processing)
 - Google Cloud components
   - Pub/Sub Topic and Subscription
   - Cloud Function